 I grew up around horses and developed a passion for them from a very young age.
 Finding a quality, yet affordable, Equine Dentist was extremely difficult.
 Either they wanted to sedate the horse and string its head from the rafters or they would do the horse unsedated and shove my quiet, well behaved horses into a corner of their stall and scare them to the point everyone had a bad experience.
 I knew there had to be a better way.
 I finally took the plunge and attended the American School of Equine Dentistry, which was one of the best decisions I have ever made.
 Now I am mentor myself and enjoy teaching and educating others that share my same passion.
 In 2018 alone, I have attended conferences in Texas, Florida, and Pennsylvania and in 2019, I became an Instructor myself for the American School of Equine Dentistry.
 Continuing education is extremely important in all areas of medicine.
-My wife is a Registered Nurse in the ER, and she always seems to be doing classes on something.
+My wife is a Nurse Practitioner, and she always seems to be doing classes on something.
 Equine Dentistry is no different.
 Not that long ago, it was common practice to use a hoof rasp to "float" a horse.
 There is always a better way of doing things.

 What areas do you offer your services?